 Even if you haven’t overindulged that social media sweet tooth, your personal or business brand may have changed ever so slightly.
 If that’s the case it might be time to unfollow some accounts and/or find some new ones to inspire you!

 If you’re worried that you’ll accidentally unfollow someone on Instagram that you interact with back and forth, try using a coordinator app to keep track of who is following you back.
-I personally use Tracker for Instagram to keep track of who my followers are.
+I personally use a tracker for Instagram to keep track of who my followers are.
 It especially helps if you have a random uptick of “bot” followers who only follow to get you to follow back and then unfollow you.
 Things like that aren’t great for building your personal following, so it’s nice to be able to see who is actually sticking around for the long run.

 When it comes to Facebook, everyone has their own utilization.